epltv1/FutbolX-Media-Server/README.md

 ---

-IMPORTANT PATHS
+44. Important Paths

-FutbolX project:
+FutbolX project

 /opt/FutbolX-Media-Server

-Python virtual environment:
+Python virtual environment

 /opt/FutbolX-Media-Server/venv

-HLS directory:
+HLS directory

 /var/www/futbolx/hls

-Nginx configuration:
+Nginx configuration

 /etc/nginx/sites-available/futbolx

-Enabled Nginx configuration:
+Enabled Nginx configuration

 /etc/nginx/sites-enabled/futbolx

-Systemd service:
+Systemd service

 /etc/systemd/system/futbolx.service

-Nginx logs:
+Nginx logs

 /var/log/nginx/

 ---

-QUICK MIGRATION FORMULA
+45. Quick Migration Formula

-When moving FutbolX to a new VPS, remember:
+When moving FutbolX to a new VPS:

 1. Get new VPS
-2. Install Ubuntu packages
+       ↓
+2. Update VPS
+       ↓
 3. Install Git/Python/FFmpeg/Nginx/Certbot
+       ↓
 4. Clone FutbolX
+       ↓
 5. Create /var/www/futbolx/hls
+       ↓
 6. Create Python venv
+       ↓
 7. Install requirements
+       ↓
 8. Configure Nginx
+       ↓
-9. Configure systemd
+9. Configure Systemd
+       ↓
 10. Start FutbolX
+       ↓
 11. Point DNS to new VPS
+       ↓
 12. Install SSL
+       ↓
 13. Test API
+       ↓
 14. Test dashboard
+       ↓
-15. Test a stream
+15. Test stream

 The GitHub repository contains the application code.

-The VPS-specific configuration consists mainly of:
+The VPS-specific setup mainly consists of:

 Nginx
 Systemd
 DNS
 SSL
 HLS directory
+Python virtual environment

-This means FutbolX can be rebuilt on a new VPS without manually rebuilding the entire application from scratch.
+Therefore, FutbolX can be rebuilt on a new VPS without manually rebuilding the application from scratch.

+---

+🏁 FINAL REMINDER

+When using this README on a new VPS:

+🟢 GREEN = COPY/RUN

+If something is under:

+🟢 COPY & RUN

+paste it into SSH.

+🔵 BLUE = CREATE FILE

+If something says:

+🔵 CREATE / EDIT FILE

+open the specified file with "nano", then paste the complete configuration provided.

+🟡 YELLOW = REPLACE

+If something says:

+🟡 EDIT THIS

+replace the placeholder with your real domain, IP, stream source, or other value.

+🔴 RED = EXPECTED RESULT

+Do not copy it.

+It only tells you what the VPS should return.

+---

+END

+FutbolX Media Server — VPS Installation & Migration Guide